axelarnetwork/axelar-contract-deployments/sui/docs/gmp.md

 ## Send Command (Outgoing)

-Send a messsage from SUI to the destination chain.
+Send a message from SUI to the destination chain.

 Example: